DataBiosphere/azul/README.md

     "Authorization: Bearer $(gcloud auth --account $account_id print-access-token)"
     ```

-3. Ask an administrator of the Jade stewards group to add your account to the
+3. Ask an administrator of the `azul-dev` group to add your account to the
    group.
 The best way to reach an administrator is via the `#team-boardwalk`
    channel on Slack.